dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 ![](images/svg-yellow.png)

-And then remove the `background` and `opacity` declarations — they were only there as debugging aids, we don’t need them for the actual visualization.
+And then you can remove the `background` and `opacity` declarations — they were only there as debugging aids, we don’t need them for the actual visualization.

 ### Step 3.3: Adding station markers